 One of the transitional devices we wanted to use to echo the graphic novel is the match cut.
 In the comic you’ve got one panel with a character in the foreground and someone in the background.
 The next panel is the same character in the foreground, but they are somewhere else—or somewhere else in a different outfit…and you’re basically just jumping time because you’re really with the character and where their state of mind is, so the intervening time between how they went from here to there is irrelevant….
 It’s a nice, clever way to keep you on point….
 [We] worked hard on all the transitions in that episode to try and achieve that effect and make it interesting.

-A match cut “jumps” rather than flows from shot to shot.
-Unlike a splice cut, which moves smoothly from one angle or moment to another in a single setting, giving us a feeling of continuity, a match cut lasts long enough for us to notice that two shots in different settings have similar shapes or movements—we make the leap to connect them, to relate two things separated by space, time, perspective.
+As Middleton says, a match cut—technically a graphic match—“jumps” rather than flows from shot to shot.
+Unlike a basic cut, which moves smoothly from one angle or moment to another in a single setting, giving us a feeling of continuity, a match cut lasts long enough for us to notice that two shots in different settings have similar shapes or movements—we make the leap to connect them, to relate two things separated by space, time, perspective.
 You could think of a match cut as a visual analogy or metaphor: a purposive claim that one thing is like another thing, a “perception of the similarity in the dissimilar,” as Aristotle put it.
 Or you could think of a match cut as a visual pun: a trifling way to play with the fact that two things echo each other.
 Either way, as a technique for juxtaposition, match cuts raise two questions: What’s the relationship between the things juxtaposed?
 And how is the juxtaposition itself justified?

 This is exclusive content for subscribers only.